 3. Vertical Grips

 The way a semi-automatic rifle feels in your hands plays an indispensable role in the level of comfort when shooting.
 If the grip doesn’t feel right, you will spend a lot of time adjusting your hands instead of focusing on your target.
 Using vertical grips can reduce recoil and maintain accuracy.

 Do place your vertical grips forward on your AR-15.

 Don’t place your vertical grips far back.
-The only purpose for using this gun accessory would be when clearing buildings and you can always place your hand on your magazine well.
+The only purpose for using this gun accessory would be when clearing buildings.
+You can always place your hand on your magazine well.